The right test is the best care

 Only after thorough evaluation, will we determine if and if so what type of sleep study you need.

 A "sleep study" is not a one-size-fits-all test.
-The type of study that we order depends on the specific complaints and your physical examination.
+The type of study that we order depends on your specific complaints and physical examination.

 Types of Sleep Studies

 A test used to monitor sleep and certain functions of the body during sleep such as:

 Blood oxygen levels

 2. Diagnostic Daytime Multiple Sleep Latency Test (MSLT)

 A test sleep professionals use for diagnosing narcolepsy.
 They also use it to measure your degree of sleepiness during the day.
 It measures how fast you fall asleep during the day in quiet situations as well as monitors how fast you enter REM sleep and how often.
 A sleep technologist will perform this test on the morning after you’ve received a diagnostic overnight PSG.